TheDrawingCoder-Gamer/aoc-writeups/docs/2020/day17.md

 In my real code, Vec4 is also parameterized so I can take advantage of my generic Vector macro.
-This macro implements the neighbors function somewhat more efficiently by enumerating each case explicitly rather than also including the empty case.
+This macro implements the neighbors function somewhat more efficiently by enumerating each case explicitly rather than filtering out the empty case.

 @:@